volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

 `operating_system_version` - (Optional) Operating System Version is optional parameter, which allows to specify target OS version for particular site e.g. 7.2009.10. (`String`).

+### Outside

+CloudLink will be associated, and routes will be propagated with the Site Local Outside Network of this Site.

 ### Outside Static Routes

 Manage static routes for outside network..